sebastian89n/code-learning-hub/java-libs/jackson/README.md

 ### Jackson Data Binding Annotations

+- `@JsonCreator`: Annotates a constructor or factory method to indicate how to create instances during deserialization.
+  It is useful when the deserialization process requires more than the default constructor.
 - `@JsonRootName`: Specifies a root name for the JSON representation of an object.
 This is useful when you want to wrap the serialized JSON with a specific root element.
 - `@JsonProperty`: Maps a Java class field or method to a specific JSON property, allowing you to customize the JSON